isc-projects/stork/doc/devel.rst

 Docker Containers
 =================

-To ease testing, there are several docker containers available, although not all of them are necessary.
+To ease testing, there are several Docker containers available, although not all of them are necessary.

 * ``server`` - This container is essential.
 It runs the Stork server,